 A recent study conducted by the Israeli healthcare provider Maccabi reportedly showed that a third dose of the Pfizer vaccine is 86 percent effective in preventing infections in over-60s.

 Will the entire population be offered a third dose?

-Other health experts, however, say that a third dose doesn’t appear to be immediately necessary for those outside the most vulnerable categories, and argue that offering first doses to populations that remain largely unvaccinated should be the priority of western governments.
+At the time, the country’s infectious disease experts agreed that booster shots were important for higher-risk groups, but some said that it didn’t immediately appear necessary for those outside the most vulnerable categories, and argued that offering first doses to populations that remain largely unvaccinated should be the priority of western governments.

 What are other countries doing?